KuLMaN1010/Simple-Messaging-system/README.md

 # Simple-Messaging-system
-Creating a simple messenger kind of program
+Creating a simple messenger kind of program with C++